-- 1. Part A (15%): requires you to apply the concepts covered in the first part of the term (variables, constants, data types, arithmetic expressions, selection statements, repetition statements, input/output from/to the standard input/output devices).
+- 1. Part A (15%): requires you to apply the concepts covered in the first part of the term (variables, constants, data types, arithmetic expressions, selection statements, repetition statements, input/output from/to the standard input/output devices, classes and compound data types).
 It is due at the end of week 7 (Friday). - 2.
-Part B (20%): requires you to apply the concepts covered in the first part of the term as well as concepts covered in the second part of the term (e.g. looping, arrays, advanced array concepts, searching, sorting, Strings, exceptions).
+Part B (20%): requires you to apply the concepts covered in the first part of the term as well as concepts covered in the second part of the term (e.g. looping, compound data types, searching, sorting, exceptions, etc).
 It is due at the end of week 11 (Friday).